theoofman/HangmanSolver/README.md

 6. When you believe you have solved the puzzle, type "y" to indicate that the game is solved.

-## Dependencies
+## Data File

-This notebook requires the `words_dictionary.json` file, which should contain a dictionary of words.
-You may need to provide this file in the same directory as the notebook or modify the code to load the word dictionary from a different location.
+This Hangman Solver uses a data file named `words_dictionary.json` located in the repository.
+This file contains a dictionary of words and is used for word matching.
+Make sure you have this file in the same directory as the notebook.

 ## License